lucia-auth/lucia/documentation/content/main/0.start-here/2.migrate-v2/prisma.md

 // default values
 const auth = lucia({
 	adapter: prisma(client, {
-		modelNames: {
 		user: "authUser",
 		key: "authKey",
 		session: "authSession"
-		},
-		userRelationKey: "auth_user"
 	})
 	// ...
 });
 ```

-You can now the models as well.
+You can now rename the models as well.
 Without the second `options` params, the adapter expects the [default schema](/database-adapters/prisma#prisma-schema), which is different from the one required in v1.